 Key Considerations When Choosing Your Shoes

-Now that you've figured out you want a low-cut hiking shoe and have thought about what types of hiking you plan on doing, there are still many options.
+Now that you've figured out you want a low-cut hiking shoe and have thought about what types of hiking you plan, there are still many options.
 To further narrow down what type of footwear will serve you best on your outings, there are several possible features you may or may not want.

 Hiking Shoe Components